-Widely occurring, yet rarely discussed, mental health is a prevalent and pervasive issue in the U.S. In fact, 1 in 5 adults in America have or will experience a mental illness, and 1 in 25 adults live with a serious mental illness.
-However, many adults do not receive treatment for mental health due to lack of access, cost, or perceived social stigma.
-Mental health issues, if left untreated, can lead to additional problems such as addiction, homelessness, or incarceration.
+If you’re wondering how prevalent mental illness is in the U.S., here are the official numbers.
+1 in 5 adults in America have or will experience a mental illness, and 1 in 25 adults live with a serious mental illness.
+However, healthcare costs, a lack of access to care and the perceived social stigma means many adults don’t receive treatment.
+These untreated mental health issues can lead to additional problems such as addiction, homelessness, or incarceration.

 Self-Stigma Among Veterans

 While the social stigma around mental illness is lifting, some stereotypes still depict people with a mental illness as dangerous or volatile.
 These stereotypes can become internalized among people with a mental illness, who begin to feel that seeking treatment isn’t worth their effort.

 This is especially true for those suffering from Posttraumatic Stress Disorder (PTSD).
 A 2013 study found that most veterans who suffer from PTSD avoided treatment from fear of being labelled as mentally ill, unstable or erratic.